loadtest4j/loadtest4j/docs/README.md

 ### 5. Run the tests

-Run the tests with Maven or your IDE:
+Run the tests with Maven or your IDE.

 ```bash
 # Run all tests